 Sex and Gender Discrimination

-Title VII of the Civil Rights Act of 1964, as amended, and the Florida Civil Rights Act of 1991 (FCRA) prohibit an employer from discriminating against an employee or an applicant based upon that person’s sex.
+Title VII of the Civil Rights Act of 1964 and the Florida Civil Rights Act of 1991 (FCRA) prohibit an employer from discriminating against an employee or an applicant based upon that person’s sex.
 The FCRA also prohibits discrimination based upon an individual’s marital status.
 This means that the employer cannot treat an individual (applicant or an employee) unfavorably or harass an employee based upon that individual’s sex or marital status.

 Another law that protects against a form of sex discrimination is the Equal Pay Act (EPA).
 The EPA requires that men and women in the same workplace be given equal pay for equal work.
 In other words, men and women must be paid equally for performing work that similar in skill, effort, and responsibility.
 The job title does not determine whether the work is similar, rather the actual job duties must be compared.
 All forms of pay are covered by this law, including salary, hourly wage, bonuses, stock options, paid time off, allowances, and benefits.
 If there is an inequality in wages between men and women, employers may not reduce the wages of either sex to equalize their pay.